Sovereign Gold Bond

-- SGBs will be denominated in grams of golds and the multiples thereof.
-As an investor, minimum subscription of 1gm is permissible and this can go up to 4kgs for individuals and HUFs, 20kgs for trust and entities as notified by GOI in circulars.
+- SGBs will be denominated in grams of gold and the multiples thereof.
+As an investor, a minimum subscription of 1gm is permissible and this can go up to 4kgs for individuals and HUFs, and 20kgs for trust and entities as notified by GOI in circulars.

-- The investors will earn Interest on the principal as notified by RBI for a particular tranche at the time of its launch and is payable semi-annually.
+- The investors will earn interest on the principal as notified by RBI for a particular tranche at the time of its launch and are payable semi-annually.
 In addition, the last interest plus the principal amount will be paid at maturity.
-Currently the rate is 2.5% fixed.
+Currently, the rate is 2.5% fixed.

-- The maturity period for SGBs is 8 years and offers exit option from 5th year onwards that can be exercised on the interest payment dates.
+- The maturity period for SGBs is 8 years and offers an exit option from the 5th year onwards that can be exercised on the interest payment dates.

-- Redemption amount will paid on the simple averages of closing price of last 3 business day in Indian Rupees from the date of repayment and as published by the India Bullion and Jewelers Association Limited.
+- The redemption amount will be paid on the simple averages of the closing price of the last 3 business days in Indian Rupees from the date of repayment and as published by the India Bullion and Jewelers Association Limited.